 This viral moment highlights the importance of showing gratitude through a meal to employees who are going the extra mile.
 It lets your employees know you not only appreciate their hard work, but also care about their well-being.

 4 Reasons to Choose DoorDash for Work Employee Meals

 1. DoorDash for Work saves time and drives efficiency

 Having a single, centralized meal portal can save your company hundreds of hours each year, especially when trying to standardize a program across your large workforce.
 Use the Work Portal to set parameters.
-Then, employee meals are automatically expensed to the company account.
+Then employee meals are automatically expensed to the company account.
 This will save time on accounting by having everything in one place.
-Your accounting department can find itemized receipts in your work portal for audits, use the integration with Concur so that expense reports are a thing of the past, and mandate expense codes on each order to assign meals to appropriate cost centers.
+Your accounting department can find itemized receipts in your work portal for audits, use the integration with Concur so that expense reports are a thing of the past and mandate expense codes on each order to assign meals to appropriate cost centres.

 Want to know specifically how you save?
 Here's how:

 a.
-Service Fees: These are the fees we charge every customer who avails from our marketplace.
+Service Fees: These are the fees we charge all customers who avail themselves of our marketplace.
 On average, DoorDash charges lower service fees than many of its competitors.

 b.
 Delivery Fees: This is the cost incurred to facilitate the delivery of your employee meals.
 While this varies depending on the restaurant and distance to the drop-off location, it is on average ~$3.99, in line with our competitors.